Good medical practice advisory forum

 Emma is a Professor of healthcare law at Durham University.
 Her primary areas of research are in compulsion, capacity and consent.

-Emma was awarded a Scottish Parliament Academic Fellowship to work on information disclosure.
+She was until recently Deputy Chair of the statutory approvals committee for the Human Fertilisation and Embryology Authority and was awarded a Scottish Parliament Academic Fellowship to work on information disclosure.

 Neil Tester - Deputy Chair

 Neil was the Director of The Richmond Group of Charities.
 The Group is made up of major national health and care charities that aim to make sure that patient’s voices are heard when making decisions about care.